William-Olson/cmd-server/README.md

 API endpoint for my custom slack apps.

-Uses a nodejs express server to receive slack commands and returns responses formatted for slack.
+Uses go server to receive slash commands and returns responses formatted for slack.